seungjeh39/MS-UnconsciousBiasDetection/CONTRIBUTING.md

 Welcome to the contributing guidlines for our unconscious bias detection system.
-The README file has most of the necessary instructions to get the system up and running, however, this file will be used to set the precedencct for how to contribute to the repository!!
+The README file has most of the necessary instructions to get the system up and running, however, this file will be used to set the precedent for how to contribute to the repository!!

 ## External Dependencies